 The primary internal road within the RJP is the recently constructed Environa Drive.
 Environa Drive is a collector road that services the residential subdivision of Tralee that is currently under development.
-The road is a dual carriageway from the Tompsitt Drive intersection 600m south, then narrows to a two-lane single carriageway for the remainder of its length.
+The road is a dual carriageway from the Tompsitt Drive intersection 600m south, including a signalised intersection at Woseley Place, then narrows to a two-lane single carriageway for the remainder of its length.
 Environa Drive is currently posted at 70 km/h, however it is anticipated that a 40 km/h school zone will be introduced in the future and the potential future requirement for a 60 km/h zone in the northern section of the corridor has been noted by QPRC.